josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 ### Refactor the routing configuration into a routing module

-Create an `AppRouting` module in the `/app` folder to contain the routing configuration.
+Create an `AppRouting` module in the `app` directory to contain the routing configuration.

 <code-example format="shell" language="shell">